Calvary Episcopal Church (Pittsburgh): Stained glass

 The second artisan in Pittsburgh significant to Calvary's stained glass was Charles J. Connick (1875–1945).
-Connick originally worked under Willet at the Pittsburgh Stained Glass Company.
+Connick originally worked under Willet when he was the Director of Art at the Pittsburgh Stained Glass Company.
 He, having studied with Willet, was also a leader in the recreation of medieval stained glass techniques.
 Some of his best work is located in Pittsburgh, including Calvary Episcopal Church, where there are fourteen major windows plus sixteen lantern tower and twelve chancel clerestory windows by him in the church.
 Connick also designed several other windows located throughout the building.